-#14: Set a timer for social media.
+#14: Set a timer for social media

-It is reported that moms check Facebook more than 6 times a day and spend 214 minutes online everyday!
+Recent statistics reveal that moms check Facebook more than 6 times a day and spend 214 minutes online everyday!

-While social media isn’t bad, you may consider setting a time limit for how much time you’ll spend on it everyday.
+While social media isn’t inherently bad, you may consider setting a time limit for how much time you’ll spend on it everyday.

 When you sit down with your phone, set a simple timer like this and put it across the room so you’ll have to get up and turn it off.

-For many moms, consuming a lot of social media leads to feelings of comparison and diminished self esteem, which are rarely great motivators for true productivity.
+As reported in The Independent, consuming a lot of social media leads to feelings of comparison and diminished self esteem, which are rarely great motivators for true productivity.